 Many schools require that full time students and their dependents enroll into an ACA compliant health insurance plan offered by the school.
 In that case, F1 and F2 visa holders have no choice but to do so, no matter what the price is.

 However, if the school does not have such requirements, many international travel medical plans would serve as excellent F2 visa insurance coverage.

 This is a great plan for F2 visa holders.
 It is available for durations as little as 5 days and up to 1,456 days.
 You can choose the deductible and co-insurance that works best for you.
 After you pay the chosen deductible, the plan pays either 100% up to the policy maximum or the plan pays 80% up to $5,000, then 100% to the policy maximum, depending on the co-insurance you choose.
 It is very popular for families with young children because for every parent insured under the plan, a dependent child up to 10 years of age is covered at no additional cost; it is considered a family friendly plan.
 Complete Details

 Atlas Essential America

 This plan is very similar to Atlas Essential America, except that if you visit providers within the PPO network it will cover 100% up to the policy maximum, after paying the deductible of course.
-This plan is also considered a family friendly plan.
 Complete Details

 Patriot America and Patriot America Plus